0bubbles0/fac22-pre-projects/week-01-02/javascript-practice/execute.md

 - **Array Destructuring**:

+  - destructuring makes code **predictable**: new variables are safety copy of original &rarr; can use any methods, not worry which alter orignal/which don't
+    - get property perhaps different: unwanted side-effects could change an object
   - pick in
   - **error** if try to destructure non-structured/non-iterables null, undefined, number
   - **undefined** for any non-existent index, can set default with `='d'`